Call before you cut!

 Replacement trees are to be planted on the same lot as the tree removals.
 If the replacement tree cannot be planted, a deposit may be allocated to a fund to plant replacement trees elsewhere in the community.

 When removing one to five trees, they must be replaced at a 1:1 ratio and no security deposit is required.
 When removing more than five trees, they must be replaced at a 2:1 ratio and security deposits are required.

 Replacement trees must conform to the City of Colwood’s standards with respect to species and size.

 If a contravention of Urban Forest Bylaw occurs in a location where excavation, construction or other development is occurring, a “Stop Work Order” may be placed on the property.
 This will halt all work associated with the tree cutting or tree damaging activity until the contravention is resolved to the satisfaction of the Director of Planning.

 Protected trees within 4m from any excavation, demolition, construction, fill or engineering works need to be protected with a tree protection barrier before the issuance of a building, demolition, or fill permit.

 What is the cost of a Tree Permit?

 The application fee for a basic Tree Permit is $75, which covers the cost to remove one tree upon approval of the application.
 The cost for each additional tree is $75.
-A security deposit is also required for each replacement tree that is required to be planted.
-The following along with your completed application form:
+You may also be asked to provide the following along with your completed application form:

-- An arborists report and site plan, or tree survey
+- An arborist report and site plan, or tree survey

 - A tree protection plan